Untitled Document

 The Yellow House

 The Yellow House is situated at the corner of Willbrook Road and Grange Road and is a stone's throw away from Rathfarnham Castle.
-The Yellow House was built in 1825 and was serving customers in 1827.
-But there used to be another public house bearing the name and was situated on the grounds of the church beside the present Yellow House.
-It was a thatched building and it was supposedly bulit around the early 18th century, documents certify that it was definitely there during the 1798 rebellion.
+The Yellow House was built in 1825 by Mary Murphy and was serving customers in 1827.

-Local folklore tells us that the poet Francis Ledwedge had worked as an apperentice there for two days, he had got home sick for his native home in Slane, Co.
+Local folklore tells us that the poet Francis Ledwedge had worked there as an apprentice for only two days.
+Supposedly he had got home sick for his native town of Slane, Co.
 Meath.

-Throughout the years, the Yellow house has gone through extensive refurbishment and it is probably one of the best known and loved pubs in Rathfarnham.
+Throughout the years, the Yellow house has been refurbished extensively and it is probably one of the best known and loved pubs in Rathfarnham.

 Revels